-- OGP will search the global linkages database for existing agreements and conduct a Restricted Party Search (RPS).
-OGP, in consultation with the GAC representative,will help the faculty member determine the necessity and/or desirability of the proposed agreement and the best instrument for that agreement given the proposed scope.
-As appropriate, the Head of Department/School and College/School may also be consulted during this stage.
+- OGP will search the global linkages database for existing agreements as well as conduct a Restricted Party Search (RPS).
+OGP, in consultation with the GAC representative(s),will help the faculty member determine the necessity and/or desirability of the proposed agreement and the best instrument for an agreement given the proposed scope.
+Ultimately, OGP and the GAC representative(s) will help ensure that the proposed agreement aligns with department, college, and institutional academic priorities.
+As appropriate, the Head of the Department/School and Dean of the College/School may also be consulted during this stage.

-- After completing all steps in Stage 1, if a standard template LOI or MOU is being pursued, OGP will provide a draft agreement to the faculty/staff member and GAC member if one has not already been provided.
+- After completing all steps in Stage 1, if a standard template LOI or MOU is being pursued, OGP will process the case and will provide a draft agreement to the faculty/staff member and GAC member if one has not already been provided.

-- Once all Purdue parties mentioned in steps 1 or 2 have “cleared” the document, the faculty/staff member may send the document directly to the overseas partner/authorized signatories, or, if requested, OGP/SPS may conduct this step if the faculty/staff member prefers.
+- Once all Purdue parties mentioned in steps 1 or 2 have approved the document, the faculty/staff member may themselves send the document directly to the overseas partner/authorized signatories, or, if requested, OGP/legal counsel may conduct this step if the faculty/staff member prefers.

-- Signature authority: For Purdue, all MOUs must be signed by the Chief Officer for Corporate and Global Partnerships; all Activity Agreements must be signed by the Chief Officer for Corporate and Global Partnerships and the Senior Director for Sponsored Program Services (dual-degree graduate program agreements must also be signed by the Provost and the Dean and Associate Dean of the graduate school for master's/PhD).
+- Signature authority: For Purdue, all MOUs and Activity Agreements must be signed by the Executive Vice President for Research and Partnerships.
+In addition, all dual-degree program/articulation agreements must also be signed by the Department Head or Dean and the Provost.
+The Dean and Associate Dean of the Graduate School must also sign for dual-degree master's/PhD programs and the Executive VP and Chief Communication Officer also signs all Purdue Online Activity Agreements.
 For a Letter of Intent (LOI), Department Head, Dean, Provost, Center Director, or their designee are allowed to sign for Purdue.
 (In exceptional circumstances, if no language is changed from the template and the RPS has been approved then the LOI is the only international agreement that can be signed without explicit written approval of OGP and the GAC representative).